-The phenomenon of stochastic resonance (SR) is observed in a completely deterministic setting-with thermal noise being replaced by one-dimensional chaos.
-The piecewise linear map investigated in the paper shows a transition from symmetry-broken to symmetric chaos on increasing a system parameter.
+The autonomous behavior of the excitatory-inhibitory neural pair was investigated in the previous chapter.
+We shall now look at the response of such a system to periodic stimulus.
+Our observations indicate the occurrence of a nonlinear resonance phenomenon in such a situation.
+To simplify the theoretical analysis we have investigated an anti-symmetric, piecewise linear map, that shows a transition from symmetrybroken to symmetric chaos on increasing a system parameter.
 In the latter state, the chaotic trajectory switches between the two formerly disjoint attractors, driven by the map's inherent dynamics.
-This chaotic switching rate is found to ''resonate'' with the frequency of an externally applied periodic perturbation (multiplicative or additive).
-By periodically modulating the parameter at a specific frequency $\omega$ , we observe the existence of resonance where the response of the system (in terms of the residence-time distribution) is maximum.
-This is a clear indication of SR-like behavior in a chaotic system.
-[S1063-651X(98)03112-7]
+This chaotic switching rate is found to 'resonate' with the frequency of an externally applied periodic perturbation (multiplicative or additive).
+By periodically modulating the parameter at a specific frequency ω we observe the existence of resonance where the response of the system (in terms of the residence-time distribution) is maximum.
+This is a clear indication that the resonance we have observed is a deterministic analogue of the phenomenon of Stochastic Resonance (SR) [59] - with thermal noise being replaced by one-dimensional chaos.
+The insights gained from the simple model is then used to study similar resonance behavior in an excitatory-inhibitory neural pair with anti-symmetric, piecewise linear activation functions.